 - It possessed an emphasis on building relationships between law enforcement, mental health community and consumers.

 Although police officers volunteer to become CIT officers, they must submit to a rigorous selection process that determines their suitability.
-If they are selected, officers attend Basic CIT Course (40 hours).
+If they are selected, officers attend the Basic CIT Course (40 hours).
 The course includes instruction in the following topics: overview of mental illness, medication management and identification; de-escalation techniques; police suicide and suicide by cop; family and consumer panels; site visits; cultural diversity; etc. Upon graduation, the officers wear a special pin which designates them as specially trained.
-This method of identification often helps alleviate anxiety on the part of the consumer and/ or their family.
+This method of identification often helps alleviate anxiety on the part of the patient and/ or their family.

 ADDITIONAL MENTAL HEALTH LINKS: